G2 32 x 32 White Circle

 The behaviors that are unique to your app can be a valuable insight into your audience’s minds.

-This mobile app KPI applies to how the users arrived at your app and what they do once they download it.
-It can also include other apps they have downloaded, social networks they participate in or websites they actively visit.
+This mobile app KPI applies to how the users arrive at your app and what they do once they download it.
+It can also include other apps they have downloaded, social networks they participate in, or websites they actively visit.

 App Store Optimization (ASO) KPIs